BYD Auto: Supply chain

 BYD Auto is a vertically integrated company that claims to have the highest degree of vertical integration in the world, with over 70% of its vehicle components being supplied independently.
 It produces its own mouldings, production lines and equipment, and controls the supply chain for most components such as batteries, electric motors, and electronic controls, which significantly reduced its manufacturing costs and provides a competitive advantage in terms of profit margins.
-In 2020, the BYD group established FinDreams, a brand encompassing five fully owned automotive component manufacturers that also supply parts to other automotive companies.
+BYD established FinDreams, a brand encompassing five fully owned automotive component manufacturers that also supply parts to other automotive companies in 2020.

 A teardown by investment bank UBS of the BYD Seal revealed that 75% of its components were made in-house.
 Its competition, the Tesla Model 3 only uses 46% of components that are made in-house in China.
 UBS concluded that this helped the Seal achieve a gross profit margin of 16%, compared to 14% for the made-in-China Model 3.